 The Remodeling Design & Planning Process

 We provide the full range of traditional design-build services: design and planning assistance, construction and administration services.
 They begin at the project's inception and continue through closeout.
-By working with you from the conceptual stage we are able to provide a coherent, comprehensive package that is best suited to your specific needs.
+By working with you from the conceptual stage we can provide a coherent, comprehensive package that is best suited to your specific needs.

 The Four Design Phases